Rishabh42/CineMatch/M3-report/M3-report.md

 Project session Nov 7 notes: [here](https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/wikis/Project-session-Nov-7-notes)

-*Note: I felt that everyone worked great for M3.
-Each member really got involved in the project and pushed as best as they could.
-I am quite pleased with how everyone collaborated and not just for the sake of points.*
+*Note: We felt that everyone worked great for M3.
+Each member really got involved in the project and pushed as best as they could.*